BackupTheBerlios/arduino/Arduino/README.txt

 Added a timeout to analogRead, as it was sometimes going into an infinite loop.
 Added alternative upload options to the makefile (for an ISP or parallel programmer).
-Fixed Windows path problems which required having rm, cp, etc. in path (e.g. having WinAVR) digitalWrite and digitalRead should now work on pins 9 and 10.
+Fixed Windows path problems which required having rm, cp, etc. in path (e.g. having WinAVR) Fixed digitalWrite and digitalRead on pins 9 and 10.

 v0.3.5 Fixed analogRead (using avrlib's a2d)
 v0.3.4 Now using the serial port specified by Wiring.
 Minor bug fixes.